Smashing1234/Raspberry-4-smart-gesture-recognition-assistant/README.md

 ## Purpose and description
 Now I will explain step by step how I was able to implement this project.
 Before I start, I'll tell you what the point of all this is.
 I did this project to solve one of the social problems of the deaf and people with disabilities, I think it can give rise to something bigger and better.
 My project is a kind of "voice assistant" Siri, Alice, and so on.
 Based on them, I made this project.
 My project can recognize gestures such as fist and the "OK" gesture, as well as recognize claps, while performing various tasks.
 The first task is to turn on and off a relay with an LED that simulates light, with two claps or clenching and unclenching of a fist.
 Another task is to notify relatives to whom emergency messages are sent with an "OK" gesture.

+## Research objectives:
+- Analysis of communication needs of deaf and mute users
+- Development of gesture recognition algorithms
+- Implementation of the vibration feedback system
+- Integration with the smart home platform via MQTT
+- Creation of an emergency notification mechanism
+- Testing the system with the participation of a target group of users

 # Step-by-step implementation plan

 ## Part 1.
 Necessary resources